RandomStudent0/CSCI4320_GroupProject/README.md

 I am currently converting the java code to work with functions of android

 Some notes about android studio:
---Don't need to download an APK, you just need to run the emulator and press play --Settings -> Live Edit -> Push Edits Automatically = Live edits
+--You don't need to download an APK, you just need to run the emulator and press play --Settings -> Live Edit -> Push Edits Automatically = Live edits

 Device to use:
 Device: Pixel 7 pro
 OS: Android 7

---How to add new pages:
+--How to add new pages--
 manifests file -> AndroidManifest.xml
    Go to the end of activity
         </activity>